mozvip/dynamo/README.md

 ### Dependencies ###

-The only requirement is Java 8.
+The only requirement that you have to install is Java 8 and Maven.
 Everything else is obtained through Maven dependencies.

-### Database configuration ###
+### Databases ###

 Dynamo uses 3 embbeded h2 databases :
 * one for the application data : dynamo.mv.db